Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Limburg

-Souksakhone Sengsaisouk, junior
+Souksakhone Sengsaisouk, senior

 Spain